ChesterJFGould/CPSC411/ValuesLangV6/pipeline.md

   blessed to be the top level of a function or program body. e.g. `data Block = Block Label Entry`, `data Program = Program [Block] Entry`.

+# Asm
++ We need undead-out info to know which variables to save across calls.
+Therefore that must be done in this stage before register allocation.
+We will do it by splitting off the `conflicts` function into `saveCalls` and `conflicts` functions which will then be dispatched through an `analyze` function which will return the new AST, and the conflict graph nodes and edges.
+This will be split off into its own module.
+In the future we should look for a good way to just tag each node with its undead-out set and then split up these functions into separate stages. `Implementing Functional Programming Languages` may have some info on how to do this cleanly.